CiscoSE/cc-cisco-sample-code/{{cookiecutter.project_slug}}/README.md

 ## Technologies & Frameworks Used

 This is Cisco Sample Code!
 What Cisco and third-party technologies are you working with?
-Are you using a some coding framework or software stack?
+Are you using a coding framework or software stack?
 A simple list will set the context for your project.

 **Cisco Products & Services:**